Radicchio pesto; a delicious alternative to traditional pesto!

 Basic ingredients are usually leaf herbs or vegetables such as spinach, basil, parsley, kale; anything that can be eaten raw; garlic, grated parmesan, virgin olive oil and nuts like walnuts or pinenuts.
 In Sicily they make pistachio pesto which is super yummy!

 For this recipe I decided to use radicchio or Italian chicory.
 Radicchio can be a bit sour so I soaked the leaves in water for an hour before making the sauce.
 Then I used them with the same ingredients as pesto alla Genovese minus the basil, of course.
-The result was yummy!
+The result was a delicious radicchio pesto!

-Because radicchio has quite a strong taste and can be sour I served this pesto with Busiate pasta made from tumminia.
+Because radicchio also has quite a strong taste, I served this pesto with Busiate pasta made from tumminia.
 As explained in my last post, tumminia is an ancient Sicilian grain which was grown in Sicily from the time of the ancient Greeks until the 1950s when production was largely abandoned in favour of other grains because tumminia has to be grown organically and has a lower yield.
 However, it is regaining popularity because of its health benefits for people with dietary problems.
 Tumminia is low in gluten and high in fibre and proteins.
 It also gives the pasta a slightly sweet flavour, thanks to the sweetness of the grain itself.
-The sweetness of the pasta nicely off set the slightly sour sauce so the pairing was perfect!
+The sweetness of the pasta nicely off set the slightly sour taste of the radicchio pesto so the pairing was perfect!

 If you manage to find or order busiate tumminia online, I would definitely recommend this combination.
 However, this sauce can be served with any whole wheat pasta or normal pasta.
 Whichever way you eat it, I’m sure you’ll agree with me that it’s a tasty alternative to traditional pesto recipes!